RPG-Made-Simple/FVTT-ItemTags/docs/apiReference/hooks.md

 Hooks.on('item-tags.tag.pos-set', (options) => {
     // ...
 });
-// Will always excute after tags get changed somewhere
+// Will always execute after tags get changed somewhere
 ```
-Will get called after any amount of tags are changed somwhere.
+Will get called after any amount of tags are changed somewhere.